Étienne-Charles de Damas-Crux: Bourbon Restoration

 He finally returned to France in March 1814 with the Coalition armies and joined the Duke of Angoulême in his trip to the MIDI, "helping him in his counsels and his arms" on all occasions.
 On the following 21 March (or 22 June) he was made Lieutenant General and on 22 August 1814 a knight grand cross of the Order of Saint Louis.
 He initially accompanied the Duke of Angoulême during the Hundred Days.
 He was sent to Toulouse as a royal commissioner alongside Eugène François d'Arnauld, but was arrested by order of General de Laborde and conducted to the Spanish frontier.
 He then rejoined the Duke of Angoulême in Madrid, from which he was sent to Tolosa and Irun to enlist French Royalists there.
 De Damas-Crux entered Bayonne on 25 July, escorted by 1,800 Basques who he had recruited.
 He had refused all help from the Spanish general Enrique José O'Donnell, who had offered to put his force under de Damas-Crux's orders.
 After Napoleon's defeat, de Damas-Crux was made governor of the 11th and 20th military divisions and commander of the Army of the Pyrénées.

 On 17 July 1815 he was made a peer of France, voting for the death sentence for Michel Ney.
 On 3 February 1816 he was made a duke in return for his services during the Napoleonic Wars and took an oath to obey the royal court at that rank on 19 February.
 He was made a knight of the Order of the Holy Spirit in Paris on 5 February 1824, taking this up formally on 14 May 1826.
 On 26 September 1815 he was replaced as commander of the 11th military division by Antoine-Louis-Marie de Gramont, moving instead to the 25th division (Corsica) and then on 10 January 1816 to the 2nd military division.
 In March 1816 the Duke of Angoulême gave him various missions in the Midi, which he completed - the measures he took, however, undermined the royal family's in that area.

 De Damas-Crux retired from the upper chamber after the July Revolution, after remaining faithful to the old government and refusing to take an oath to obey the new one.
-He retired from the army at the rank of lieutenant general on 30 June 1832 and died in Paris fourteen years later.
+He retired from the army at the rank of lieutenant general on 30 June 1832 and died in Paris in 1846.
 He and his wife had no issue so the Damas-Crux branch (senior branch of the House of Damas) died out with him - he had taken measures to be succeeded in the peerage by Alexandre de Damas, but since Étienne-Charles had been dismissed from the peerage for refusing to take the oath to Louis Philippe his heir could not sit in the House of Peers.